 The towers were originally going to be covered in a kind of shiny mesh – “a latticework of polished concrete”.

-The Barbican estate as designed was not going to use lovely hardwood frames for the windows.
+The Barbican estate as designed was not going to use the lovely hardwood frames for the windows which we enjoy.
 All the windows were going to have “self-finished plastic covered window frames”.
+Uuugh!